pranavtavva/Quiz-Application/README.md

 Empowered lecturers with the ability to post quizzes, make real-time modifications to questions during ongoing tests, and instantly notify students.

 Technology Stack:
-Leveraged a versatile technology stack, including HTML, CSS, JavaScript, PHP, and MySQL, to create a seamless and functional quiz management system.
+Used technology stack including HTML, CSS, JavaScript, PHP, and MySQL, to create a seamless and functional quiz management system.